 Associate Professor of Media and Public Affairs and International Affairs

-Sean Aday joined The George Washington University's School of Media and Public Affairs in 2000, after completing his Ph.D. and a post-doctoral fellowship at the Annenberg School for Communication at the University of Pennsylvania.
-His work focuses on the intersection of the press, politics, and public opinion, especially in relation to war and foreign policy.
-He has published widely on subjects ranging from the effects of watching local television news to coverage of Elizabeth Dole's presidential run to media coverage of the wars in Iraq and Afghanistan.
-As part of a National Science Foundation grant, he, along with two colleagues, conducted a series of surveys about Americans' attitudes about government and media following the September 11th terrorist attacks.
-Dr. Aday was also the principal investigator for DC Student Voices, a curriculum-based project in Washington DC high schools that aims to get students more involved in politics.
-He has been a frequent commentator in the press on news coverage of elections, crime, and war.
+Dr. Aday is currently the principal investigator on a grant from the Hewlett Foundation to study media coverage of cyber security issues.
+For several years before that, he was a co-PI on the "Blogs and Bullets" research program funded by the U.S. Institute of Peace, which produced numerous articles and reports analyzing digital and social media in social movements and conflicts ranging from the Arab Spring to the Syrian civil war.
+Prior to that, he, along with two colleagues, conducted a series of surveys about Americans' attitudes about government and media following the September 11th terrorist attacks.
+Aday was also the principal investigator for DC Student Voices, a curriculum-based project in Washington D.C. high schools that aimed to get students more involved in politics.
+He has been a frequent commentator in the press on news coverage of elections, crime and war."

 Before entering academia, Dr. Aday served as a general assignment reporter for The Kansas City Star, the Milwaukee Journal Sentinel and The Greenville News (South Carolina).
 He graduated from the Medill School of Journalism at Northwestern University in 1990.